-Access to real time data -relevant data at the right time- is key to security organisations.
+Processing real time intelligence -providing actual and relevant information at the right time- is key to security organisations.
 Real Time Intelligence (RTI) enhances the abillity of making operational decisions in real-time based on a wide range of field data.
 Streamlining data saves time, maximises efficiency, increases workforce productivity and enhances safety & security.
 It allows the optimisation of resources and investments made on infrastructures and generates value on any further investments and innovations.
-Strategic decisions based on real time data also gives leverage and key competitive advantage; spotting critical issues and providing the right kind of tools for new business requirements.
+Strategic decisions based on real time intelligence also gives leverage and key competitive advantage; spotting critical issues and providing the right kind of tools for new business requirements.
 Watch the video to experience the concept of RTI.

 Foundation for Innovation